Education&Training

 25. Are there fees for students participating in training courses?
 Is accommodation and transportation reimbursement arranged?

-Training courses do not charge any training fees to students, and for offline courses, the CIMR reimburses partial transportation expenses and covers all accommodation expenses.
+Training courses do not charge any training fees to students, and for offline courses, CIMR reimburses partial transportation expenses and covers all accommodation expenses.

 26. How can one learn more about CIMR?